alserok/system-design/tinkoff/readme.md

 `transactions` service:
 1. Make gRPC request to `accounts` service to check if sender has enough money, if not then cancel transaction.
-2. Insert data into transactional outbox with status 'pending'.
+2. Insert data into `transactional outbox` with status `pending`.
-3. Worker selects all data with 'pending' status and sends a Kafka message to debit money from sender's balance and credit them to recipient's balance.
+3. Worker selects all data with `pending` status and sends a Kafka message to debit money from sender's balance and credit them to recipient's balance.
 Update status to 'succeeded' in outbox.

 `accounts` service:
 1. Consume a message from the topic and update balances.
-It may also be implemented transactional inbox.
+It may also be implemented `transactional inbox`.
 Each message should have its idempotency key to make each transaction unique.